-Despite more tech talent becoming available, employers still faced a shortage of skills.
-Worldwide, 70% of tech leaders reported a high demand for skills like “cybersecurity expertise,” “big data analytics,” and “software architecture.”
+Even with more tech talent on the market, companies still struggled to find candidates with the right skills.
+Globally, 70% of tech leaders reported a serious need for skills in areas like “cybersecurity expertise,” “big data analytics,” and “software architecture.”

-In fact, 62% of CIOs believe they will never have enough tech talent to meet the modern market’s needs for speed, innovation, and cost efficiency.
+In fact, 62% of CIOs are worried that they may never have enough tech-skilled people to keep up with the modern market’s demand for speed, innovation, and affordable solutions.

 With employee engagement rates dropping, skills became a top priority for retaining talent.
 Teams with strong interpersonal skills and a good corporate culture are less likely to lose their best employees.